Times-Z/templatePoo/README.md

 ```
 ---
 ## Tips
-- ~~If you modify the project folder name, don't forget to change the `RACINE` and `ROUTE` constance in public/index.php~~ (fixed)
 - You can create forms with the `Core\HTML\BoostrapForm` class
-- To start test with php test use `./vendor/bin/phpunit` in racine folder
+- To start test with php test use `./vendor/bin/phpunit` in racine folder (run into docker if your app is into container)

 ## Contributing
 Pull requests are welcome !
 You can fork the project to add your improvements.